|Frequently Asked Questions|

 24. How and when will I be notified if I receive a scholarship?

-It takes about 6 weeks to conclude the process of seeking referees reports, considering applications and making the awards.
+Depending on the scholarship, it takes about 3-6 weeks to conclude the process of seeking referees reports, considering applications and making the awards.
 ASF will notify you by email of the result of your application for a scholarship.

 25. How can I get on ASF's mailing list?